geopm/geopm/service/docs/source/runtime.rst

 algorithms (see below), and how to add markup to an application.
 The tutorial provides a starting point for someone trying to get familiar with the GEOPM runtime.

-The runtime enables complex coordination between hardware settings across all compute nodes used by a distributed HPC application in response to the application's behavior and resource manager requests.
-The dynamic coordination is implemented as a hierarchical control system for scalable communication and decentralized control.

-GEOPM *agents* can utilize the hierarchical control system to optimize for various objective functions including maximizing global application performance within a power bound (e.g., the GEOPM :doc:`power_balancer agent
-<geopm_agent_power_balancer.7>`) or
-minimizing energy consumption with marginal degradation of application performance.
-The root of the control hierarchy tree can communicate with the system resource manager to extend the hierarchy above the individual MPI application and enable the management of system power resources for multiple MPI jobs and multiple users by the system resource manager.
+GEOPM *agents* can exploit this hierarchical control system to optimize various objective functions.
+Examples include maximizing application performance within a power limit (such as GEOPM :doc:`power_balancer agent<geopm_agent_power_balancer.7>`) or decreasing energy consumption while minimally affecting application performance.
+The control hierarchy root can communicate with the system resource manager to extend the hierarchy beyond the individual MPI application, thus facilitating multiple MPI jobs and multiple-user system resource management.

-The GEOPM Runtime package provides the *libgeopm* shared object library.
-There are several command line tools included in GEOPM which have dedicated manual pages.
-The :doc:`geopmlaunch(1) <geopmlaunch.1>` command line tool is used to launch an MPI application while enabling the GEOPM runtime to create a GEOPM Controller thread on each compute node.
-The Controller loads plugins and executes the Agent algorithm to control the compute application.
-The :doc:`geopmlaunch(1)
-<geopmlaunch.1>` command is part of the geopmpy python package that is
-included in the GEOPM installation.
-See the :doc:`GEOPM overview man page <geopm.7>` for further documentation and links.
+The GEOPM Runtime package includes the libgeopm shared object library.
+GEOPM comes with numerous command-line tools, each with dedicated manual pages.
+The :doc:`geopmlaunch(1) <geopmlaunch.1>` command-line tool launches an MPI application, enabling the GEOPM runtime to create a GEOPM Controller thread on each compute node.
+The Controller loads plugins and runs the Agent algorithm to manage the compute application.
+The :doc:`geopmlaunch(1)<geopmlaunch.1>` command is featured in the geopmpy python package that is part of the GEOPM installation.
+For more documentation and links, please visit the :doc:`GEOPM overview man page <geopm.7>`.

-The GEOPM Runtime provides some built-in algorithms, each as an "Agent" that implements the :doc:`geopm::Agent(3) <GEOPM_CXX_MAN_Agent.3>` class interface.
-A developer may extend these algorithm features by writing an Agent plugin.
-A new implementation of this class can be dynamically loaded at runtime by the GEOPM Controller.
-The Agent class defines which data are collected, how control decisions are made, and what messages are communicated between Agents in the tree hierarchy of compute nodes.
-The reading of data and writing of controls from within a compute node is abstracted from the Agent through the PlatformIO interface.
-The PlatformIO interface is provided by the GEOPM Service package which is contained in the service directory of the GEOPM repository.
-The PlatformIO abstraction enables Agent implementations to be ported to different hardware platforms without modification.
+GEOPM Runtime offers several built-in algorithms, each incorporated within an "Agent" implementing the :doc:`geopm::Agent(3) <GEOPM_CXX_MAN_Agent.3>` class interface.
+Developers can expand these algorithm features by creating an Agent plugin.
+An implementation of this class can be dynamically loaded at runtime by the GEOPM Controller.
+The Agent class determines what data is collected, how control decisions are made, and how messages are exchanged between Agents in the compute nodes' tree hierarchy.
+The GEOPM Service package, which resides in the service directory of the GEOPM repository, provides the PlatformIO interface which abstracts reading signals and writing controls from the Agent within a compute node.
+This allows Agent implementations to be ported to various hardware platforms without modification.

-The *libgeopm* library can be called directly or indirectly within MPI applications to enable application feedback for informing the control decisions.
-The indirect calls are facilitated by GEOPM's integration with MPI and OpenMP through their profiling decorators, and the direct calls are made through the :doc:`geopm_prof(3) <geopm_prof.3>` or :doc:`geopm_fortran(3) <geopm_fortran.3>` interfaces.
-Marking up a compute application with profiling information through these interfaces can enable better integration of the GEOPM runtime with the compute application and more precise control.
+The libgeopm library can be called indirectly or directly within MPI applications, enabling application feedback to aid control decisions.
+Indirect calls are facilitated through GEOPM's integration with MPI and OpenMP via their profiling decorators.
+Direct calls are made through :doc:`geopm_prof(3)<geopm_prof.3>` or :doc:`geopm_fortran(3)<geopm_fortran.3>` interfaces.
+The application can be better integrated with the GEOPM runtime and controlled more accurately by marking up the compute application with profiling information obtained through these interfaces.

 Build Requirements
 ------------------

-When using the build system in the base of the GEOPM source repository to build the GEOPM Runtime some additional requirements must be met.
-If the user is not interested in building the GEOPM Runtime, these extra build requirements may be ignored.
-The user may also opt out of the specific GEOPM Runtime features enabled by any of these requirements by providing the appropriate disable flag to the base build configure command line.
+When building the GEOPM Runtime from source, additional requirements must be met.
+Those uninterested in building the GEOPM Runtime can ignore these requirements, or by providing the disable flag to the configure command line, users may skip particular GEOPM Runtime features enabled by these requirements.

-The GEOPM Runtime requires support for MPI, the Message Passing Interface, standard 2.2 or higher.
-In many cases meeting this requirement will depend on the specific HPC resource being targeted based on documentation that is site specific.
-The Intel MPI implementation may be used to meet this requirement.
-The MPI requirement may also be met through HPC packaging systems like OpenHPC or Spack.
-Additionally, the OpenMPI binaries are distributed with most major Linux distributions, and may also be used to satisfy this requirement.
-This requirement can be met by installing the ``openmpi-devel`` package version 1.7 or greater on RHEL and SLES Linux, and ``libopenmpi-dev`` on Ubuntu.
+The GEOPM Runtime requires MPI standards, Message Passing Interface, version 2.2 or later.
+Fulfilling this requirement generally depends on the specific HPC resource targeted based on site-specific documentation.
+The Intel MPI implementation, OpenHPC or Spack packaging systems, or OpenMPI binaries distributed with most major Linux distributions satisfy this requirement.
+For RHEL and SLES Linux, the requirement can be met by installing the ``openmpi-devel`` package version 1.7 or later, and ``libopenmpi-dev`` on Ubuntu.

 * Install all requirements on **RHEL** or **CentOS**